cofoundry-cms/Cofoundry.Docs/src/Content Management/Images.md

 ```

-Warning: Generating a url from just an image asset id involves getting more information about the image from the database.
+Warning: Generating a URL from just an image asset id involves getting more information about the image from the database.
 Although caching is used to speed this up, it is recommended that you try to include the full `ImageAssetRenderDetails` object in your view model to take advantage of batch requests and async methods.

 ### From Code

 You can request `IImageAssetRouteLibrary` from the DI container and use this to generate urls.
-It is the same api used by the Cofoundry View Helper above.
+It is the same API used by the Cofoundry View Helper above.

 ```csharp
 using Cofoundry.Domain;